jkkummerfeld/slate/prior-work.md

  - SALTO - A Versatile Multi-Level Annotation Tool
  - The MATE Workbench Annotation Tool, a Technical Description
  - The SYNC3 Collaborative Annotation Tool
- - WordFreak: An Open Tool for Linguistic Annotation

 Maybe?
  - A Flexible Tool for Manual Word Sense Annotation